enspencer/nytimes-bestsellers/README.md

 ## Getting Started

-You'll want to sign up for an [API key](http://developer.nytimes.com/apps/register)
+You'll want to sign up for an [API key](http://developer.nytimes.com/apps/register) to start.

 ## Methods